javiersanzgarcia/portfolio/README.md

 # Portfolio

-- Based project in the idea exposed in https://www.youtube.com/watch?v=tALribLN96A
+- Based in the idea exposed in https://www.youtube.com/watch?v=tALribLN96A

 Tecnologies used: